-The Better Health Pathways HUB and its standardized processes align funders, health care providers, and social service providers to effectively deploy holistic approaches to coordinate care for at-risk populations with complex health and social needs living in our community.
+The Better Health Pathways HUB and its standardized processes align funders, health care providers, and social service providers to deploy holistic approaches that coordinates care for at-risk populations with complex health and social needs.

 Pathways: Pathways are evidence-based protocols and checklists that standardize work, ensure accountability, and facilitate payer reimbursement for outcomes achieved.
 The pathways incorporate multiple functions to help address the wide variety of circumstances that at-risk individuals face.

 Pathways HUB Coordination